NURS 105 Nursing Care Foundations Final Exam at Baton Rouge General Medical Center

 Interrupting the patient (option A), speaking rapidly (option B), or using complex jargon (option D) can hinder communication and negatively impact the nurse-patient relationship.

-Which of the following is a goal of patient education in nursing?
+Which of the following is a critical thinking component in nursing practice?

 Explanation